-The meetings of Summit Pacific Medical Center’s Board of Commissioners occur monthly on the 4th Thursday of each month at 6:00 p.m.
-Meetings are held in the Kelsey Conference Room at Summit Pacific Medical Center unless otherwise noted.
-Meeting information is posted in the local news media per the RCW requirements, and are also available by calling Jori Stott, Senior Executive Assistant, at 360-346-2280.
+The meetings of Summit Pacific Medical Center’s Board of Commissioners occur monthly on the 4th Thursday of each month at 6 p.m.
+Meetings are held in the Ortquist Conference Room at Summit Pacific Wellness Center unless otherwise noted.
+Meeting information is posted in the local news media per the RCW requirements, and are also available by calling 360-346-2280.

-For recent minutes, agendas and financials, click on the links to the left to obtain pdf copies of these documents.
+For information on upcoming meetings, meeting minutes, agendas and financials, please visit our Meeting Minutes & Information page.
 Financial statements and minutes will be posted each month after Board review and approval.

 Andrew Hooper, Board Chair